 Time off in lieu (TOIL) is a term used for when an employee has worked extra hours and instead of accepting overtime pay, they take extra time off.
-In the modern workplace, changing timetable patterns are commonplace and employers actively encourage a flexible working environment.
-Therefore, time in lieu is a useful bargaining tool in negotiations about working additional hours and overtime pay.
+In the modern workplace, changing timetable patterns are commonplace, and employers actively encourage a flexible working environment.
+Therefore, time off in lieu is a useful bargaining tool in negotiations about working additional hours and overtime pay.

-TOIL vs. Paid Overtime
+TOIL vs Paid Overtime

-Which is better, time taken in lieu or paid overtime”?
+Which is better, time taken in lieu or paid overtime?
 Choosing TOIL is generally considered more advantageous for the employer.
-When a company doesn’t have to pay overtime rates (ie. standard hourly rate, time and a half, or even double time), costs are lowered.
+When a company doesn’t have to pay overtime rates (i.e. standard hourly rate, time and a half, or even double time), costs are lowered.

 Recording a day in lieu

 During busy periods, employees commonly work overtime to meet deadlines.
 When this happens, employers implement a time in lieu record Excel sheet, timesheets, or a time logging system using HR software.
 These methods of time tracking all ensure that extra time is accurately recorded.

 Once a clear system of recording overtime is in place, the amount of TOIL to be issued is easily calculated.
 For example, if an employee was contracted for three days a week but worked five days one week, they would be entitled to two days off in lieu.
 Or, if they were contracted for 40 hours per week and worked 50 hours, they could take 10 hours off in lieu.

 In this way, every hour worked on top of the contract is banked time that the worker can claim as holiday requests and time off.

 Creating a Time Off In Lieu Policy

 Making a general company policy for time off in lieu is relatively straightforward.
 First and foremost, it is extremely important that a signed written agreement between employer and employee is completed.
 Both parties must agree that TOIL will be offered for extra hours worked outside of the worker’s contract.